-advanced life support: the preservation or restoration of life by the establishment and/or maintenance of airway, breathing and circulation using invasive techniques such as defibrillation, advanced airway management, intravenous access and drug therapy.
+advanced life support: means the preservation or restoration of life by the establishment and/or maintenance of airway, breathing and circulation using invasive techniques such as defibrillation, advanced airway management, intravenous access and drug therapy.

-adverse event: an incident that results, or could have resulted, in harm to a patient or consumer.
+adverse event: means an incident that results, or could have resulted, in harm to a patient or consumer.
 A near miss is a type of adverse event.
-See also near miss adverse events involving medicines: a response to a medicine that is noxious and unintended and occurs at doses normally used or tested in humans for the prophylaxis, diagnosis or therapy of disease, or for the modification of physiological function.
+See also near miss adverse event involving medicines: means a response to a medicine that is noxious and unintended and occurs at doses normally used or tested in humans for the prophylaxis, diagnosis or therapy of disease, or for the modification of physiological function.
 An allergy is a type of adverse event involving medicines.

-Adverse event involving medicines include issues with medicines such as:
+Adverse events involving medicines include issues with medicines such as:

 - Underuse

 - Overuse

 - Use of inappropriate medicines (including therapeutic duplication)

-- Adverse event involving medicines, including interactions (medicine-medicine, medicine- disease, medicine-nutrient, medicine- laboratory test)
+- Interactions (medicine-medicine, medicine-disease, medicine-nutrient, medicine-laboratory test)

-- Noncompliance.
+- Non-compliance.

-alert: warning of a potential risk to a patient.
+alert: means warning of a potential risk to a patient.

-allergy: occurs when a person's immune system reacts to allergens in the environment that are harmless for most people.
+allergy: means when a person's immune system reacts to allergens in the environment that are harmless for most people.
 Typical allergens include some medicines, foods and latex.
 An allergen may be encountered through inhalation, ingestion, injection or skin contact.
 A medicine allergy is one type of adverse event involving medicines.

-antimicrobial: chemical substances that inhibit the growth of, or destroy, bacteria, fungi, viruses or parasites.
+antimicrobial: means chemical substances that inhibit the growth of, or destroy, bacteria, fungi, viruses or parasites.
 They can be administered therapeutically to humans or animals.